docker-library/docs/pydio/content.md

 # What is Pydio?

-Pydio is a secure, self-hosted file sharing open-source software deployed on-premise or in a private cloud.
+Pydio is a secure, self-hosted file sharing open-source software deployed on-premise or in a private cloud for businesses.

 It gives you and your collaborators access to your private or shared data via a slick web interface, mobile apps or desktop synchronisation clients.